LoganMac8/vendor-risk-portfolio/README.md

 Contact and professional links

 1. Portfolio overview

 This portfolio represents real Vendor Risk Management work.
 It includes SOC Two interpretation, ISO control mapping, vendor intake workflows, security questionnaires, risk scoring, and complete vendor assessments.

-The purpose is to provide practical demonstrations rather than simple descriptions.
+The goal is to show practical, job ready capability rather than only listing skills.

 2. Documentation section

-Located in the docs folder.
+Location
+docs folder

 Included

 SOC Two Trust Service Criteria explained
 How to review a SOC Two report
 Vendor related ISO controls
 What a Vendor Risk Analyst does

-These documents are written in a clear and interview friendly format.
+These documents are written in a clear, interview friendly format and can be used as talking points during conversations with hiring managers.

 3. Questionnaires section

-Located in the questionnaires folder.
+Location
+questionnaires folder

 Included

 Vendor Security Questionnaire
 Vendor Intake Form

-These forms structure how security evidence is collected during onboarding and assessments.
+These templates collect structured security evidence from vendors during onboarding and reassessment.

 4. Risk models and scoring

+Location
-Located in the risk models folder.
+risk models folder

 Included

-Risk scoring explanation
+Vendor Risk Scoring Explained
 Likelihood and impact concepts
 Tier definitions
 Matrix logic

-These models support consistent and defensible vendor decisions.
+These files show how vendors are rated and how risk decisions are justified in a consistent and defensible way.

 5. Projects and sample assessments

-Located in the projects folder.
+Location
+projects folder

 Included

 Sample Vendor Assessment for Nimbus Analytics

-This assessment demonstrates the complete review process including SOC Two findings, ISO evaluation, questionnaire analysis, risk scoring, remediation, and approval decision.
+This assessment demonstrates the complete review process including SOC Two findings, ISO evaluation, questionnaire analysis, risk scoring, remediation items, and a final approval decision.

 6. Week one learning progress

-Located in the week one folder.
+Location
+week_one folder

-Each day includes
+Each day contains

 Notes
 Reflection

-This section shows progress throughout the twenty one day Blitz.
+This section shows learning progress throughout the twenty one day Blitz and highlights how knowledge builds over time.

 7. Skills and tools overview

 Skills demonstrated

 SOC Two analysis
 ISO control mapping
 Evidence based evaluation